Ioannis Dimitriou

 Ioannis Dimitriou (Ιωάννης Δημητρίου, 1826–c.
-1900) was a cotton and industrial merchant that worked in Egypt and was a major donator of ancient Egyptian artifacts which he gave to the National Archaeological Museum in Athens.
+1900) was a cotton and industrial merchant who worked in Egypt and was a major donator of ancient Egyptian artifacts which he gave to the National Archaeological Museum in Athens.
 He also worked in his home island of Lemnos.

 Biography

 He was born in 1826 in the village of Pesperago on the island of Lemnos.
 From his early age, he worked in Alexandria, Egypt where many Lemnians lived at that time.
 He took part in cotton manufacturing, the industrial workforce in a cotton company.
 He cooperated with the British and amassed a great fortune.

 He was one of the eminent Lemnians in Egypt and along with the banker John Antoniadis and the worker Kyriakos Christodoulos, he represented the Egyptian-Lemnian businessmen who actively came from the island.
 They took part in the councils that were necessary for the functioning of the schools of the Greek community.
 He was one of the first members of the Lemnian Brotherhood in Alexandria.

 He died in Alexandria in the first decade of the 20th century.